 Looking at my interpersonal relationships across my lifetime, they have hardly been typical.
 I’ve fallen out with friends and never spoken to them again countless times, although this started way before early adulthood, around the age of 4 or 5.
 As I masked (pretend to be somebody I wasn’t to appear more socially acceptable by societies standards), I had very little concept of my self-identity.
 This is why I initially thought borderline could explain why I had no idea who I truly was.
 I can also be impulsive and I have been with spending and binge eating at various periods of my life.

-As I mentioned earlier, I’ve experienced anxiety and depression to a debilitating level, which could be seen as affective instability by psychologists.
-I’ve certainly had chronic feelings of emptiness more than once, which has led to suicidal thoughts and threats.
+As I mentioned earlier, I’ve experienced anxiety and depression to a debilitating level, which could be seen as affective instability by clinicians.
+I’ve certainly had chronic feelings of emptiness more than once, which has led to suicidal thoughts.

 So why did I come to the conclusion I was autistic and had ADHD rather than borderline?